RRoggia/java-generics/README.md

 Type inference helps to reduce the verbosity of the code, making it easier to read.
 Type inference makes unnecessary to specify the type in the generic method call and during the instantiation of a class.

 ### Wildcards
 Represents an unknown type.
 Mainly used as the type of a parameter, field, or local variable.
+Wildcards also have the advantage that they can be used outside of method signatures, as the types of fields, local variables and arrays.

 ### Upper Bounded Wildcards
 You can use an upper bounded wildcard to relax the restrictions on a variable.
 It matches the type and any of its subtypes.

 ### Unbounded Wildcards
 A method that can be implemented using functionality provided in the `Object` class or a generic class that don't depend on the type parameter.
-In fact, Class<?> is so often used because most of the methods in Class<T> do not depend on T.
+In fact, `Class<?>` is so often used because most of the methods in `Class<T>` do not depend on `T`.

+This is consider the supertype of all kinds of objects.
+For example, the `Collection<?>` can be considered a *collection of unknown*, that is, a collection whose elements types matches anything.

 ### Lower Bound Wildcards
 Restricts the unknown type to be a specific type or a super type of that type.